jtalborough/hidden-roast-society-site/content/_index.md

 ## The Rules

-- Membership is capped at 50 members
+- Founder's Rate capped at 40 members total
 - New members only when someone leaves
 - Shipping is always included
 - Coffee is always shipped fresh